-If you wish to use existing home cabling, position the router next to your wiring cupboard (not inside it).
+If you want to use your existing home cabling, place the router adjacent to or inside the wiring cupboard*.
 This will send the DSL signal from the wiring cupboard straight to the Internet-Box, and from the Internet-Box to the LAN sockets in each room.
 Proceed as follows:

 Connect the DSL cable supplied with the Internet-Box (purple plug) to the telephone port (U interface) in the wiring cupboard and to the “Internet” port on the Internet-Box.

 In the wiring cupboard, connect the network port (yellow slot) on the Internet-Box to the LAN connection of the room in question.
 To do this, use a network cable (yellow plug).
 Repeat this for all the rooms in which you want to use the signal direct from the socket.

 * Usually made of metal, wiring cupboards are not located centrally in the home.
 This means that if you place the Internet-Box 3 or Internet-Box standard inside the wiring cupboard (using the wiring cupboard kit, available to order from the end of April for CHF 39.–), be aware that the WLAN signal may be weaker.
 In this case, use an additional WLAN-Box to amplify the signal.
 The WLAN-Box can be connected to the router using existing Ethernet cables.